zhangxingshuo/math-research-17/log.md

 - Investigate large covariance matrices
 - Conclusion: need to be smart about memory management
 - Upload updated code to GitHub (haven't done that in a while)

+## July 30
+- Research previous work on graphs and covariance matrices
+- A lot of work in the other direction, i.e. generating a graph from covariance matrix, but not so much in our direction
+- Need to work around large dataset and array sizes